DominikPeters/hpmor.info/README.md

         <a class="link-hpmor" href="https://hpmor.info/chapter/119/#19126">Chapter 119</a>
       </p>
 ```
 The `date` should refer to the date that the note was written, using an unusual format with slashes to work better with YAML format.

 The `author` is optional; it is not currently displayed but may be in the future.
 If you would like credit for your contributions, feel free to put any of the following:
 - Your name
 - An `<a href="...">Your name</a>` link to your website or social media profile
 - A URL to a github, reddit, or LessWrong profile

-The `text` should use HTML, typically a single `<p>`-wrapped paragraph.
+The `text` should use HTML, typically one or more `<p>`-wrapped paragraphs.

-The link in the example goes to a specific paragraph.
+The example above contains a link to `https://hpmor.info/chapter/119/#19126`, which points to a specific paragraph (number `19126`).
 You can find links to paragraphs on hpmor.info by checking the gray "anchor" links to the left of each paragraph.
 Use `class="link-hpmor"` for links to hpmor.info and `class="link-reddit"` for links to Reddit, and no class for links to other sites.

+**Note types**.
 Normal notes should have `- type: original`.
-There are also `- type: reddit` notes which are taken from Reddit comments.
-There is a little web tool for fetching a reddit comment and turning it into YAML format: https://hpmor.info/reddit-fetch/ Example of the YAML format for reddit notes:
+There are also `- type: reddit` notes which copies of Reddit comments.
+There is a little web tool for fetching a reddit comment and turning it into YAML format: https://hpmor.info/reddit-fetch/

+Example of the YAML format for reddit notes:

 ```yaml
 1424: